 If you want to create a botanical or jungle vibe in your home, then this plant is a must.
 Place it in a pot that offers good drainage and amp up the jungle look by placing the pot in a large woven basket.

 Tip: This low maintenance plant is suitable for any room of the home, provided it’s out of direct sunlight.
 Only needs weekly watering.

-You could also position the plant in any other shaded or semi-shaded areas of your home such as the hallway or a south-facing bedroom — just be aware the sound of the leaves unfolding may give you a fright in the evening or early morning!
+You can position the plant in any shaded or semi-shaded area of your home such as the hallway or a south-facing bedroom — just be aware the sound of the leaves unfolding may give you a fright in the evening or early morning!